kaushalpatil205/SMART-MANAGEMENT-OF-ELECTRIC-VEHICLE-CHARGING-STATION/README.md

 1)SMEVCS.war file
 2)Database file

-To open the project in eclipse and and for database backend connectivity use MySQL GUI TOOLS (MySQL query browser)
+To open the project in eclipse,TOMCAT 9.O and for database backend connectivity use MySQL GUI TOOLS (MySQL query browser)